mlr77/mlr77.github.io/essays/soup2nuts.md

 Lucky for me, last year the VA graciously provided me with an opportunity to pursue a second degree in Computer Science at UH Manoa.
 As I enter my second year, I am getting close to finishing the mandatory courses needed to stretch my wings.
 Each class has been amazing thus far and I hope one day I can contribute back to the community.
 Personally, I am interested in Natural Language Processing and anything related to Data Science.
 Last semester, I took a Machine Learning class where we implemented some supervised and unsupervised learning models (KNN, k-Means, etc.) and we also had a brief introduction into Neural Networks.

+In the past year, I learned Assembly (x86), Java, Python (w/ numpy, pandas, sklearn, etc.), R. This year focuses on C, C++, HTML, CSS, Javascript, and MatLab for Linear Algebra, but I will probably devote some extra effort to strengthening the other languages as well.

 Why am I interested in Software Engineering?
 The feeling I get after watching this short Wall Street Journal <a href="https://www.youtube.com/watch?v=xxBc1c3uAJw">video</a> or other similarly inspirational videos probably sums up my thoughts better than words.

-I have some ideas one how to make the world a better place, one line of code at a time.
+Let's make the world a better place, one line of code at a time.